jmandel/ehi-living-manual/src/chapters/01-intro.md

 *Master the recurring patterns that govern Epic's entire database architecture.*

 Welcome to the heart of Epic's data model.
-In the six chapters that follow, you'll learn the fundamental patterns that appear throughout all 551 tables in the EHI export.
+In the seven chapters that follow, you'll learn the fundamental patterns that appear throughout all 551 tables in the EHI export.
 These aren't arbitrary design choices—they're systematic solutions to healthcare's complex data challenges, refined over decades of real-world use.

 Think of these patterns as Epic's "grammar."
 Just as understanding grammar lets you construct and comprehend any sentence, mastering these patterns will let you navigate any table in the database—even ones you've never seen before.

 Here's what you'll discover:

+- **Epic's Data Architecture**: Understanding the journey from Chronicles to Clarity
 - **The (ID, LINE) Pattern**: How Epic models one-to-many relationships using composite keys
 - **The (ID, GROUP_LINE, VALUE_LINE) Pattern**: The elegant solution for nested lists
 - **The _HX Pattern**: Epic's approach to maintaining complete audit history